 The vertical structure of the seasonal density anomaly at EBH has interesting implications for the ultimate cause of this seasonal cycle.
 Our conclusion that multiple vertical modes are necessary to reproduce the vertical profile at EBH contradicts the conclusion of Kanzow et al. (2010) that the seasonal cycle is predominantly caused by the lowest two baroclinic modes.
-An indication that deep density anomalies lead shallower density anomalies implies upward phase propagation and downward energy propagation, and is consistent with the fact that multiple modes are necessary to describe vertically propagating signals.
+The fact that deep density anomalies slightly lead shallower density anomalies implies upward phase propagation and downward energy propagation, and is consistent with the fact that multiple modes are necessary to describe vertically propagating signals.

-As Kanzow et al. (2010) point out, their model of wind-forced low-order baroclinic modes is limited by implying monotonic westward propagation of the vertical modes.
-No westward propagating signals have yet been identified between EBH and EB1.
+The hypothesis of low-order westward-propagating modes describing the seasonal cycle at EBH has two other limitations, one observational and one theoretical.
+As Kanzow et al. (2010) acknowledge, their model of wind-forced low-order baroclinic modes only allows for monotonic westward propagation of vertical modes.
+No westward propagating signals, however, have yet been identified between EBH and EB1.
 Previous results found no seasonal cycle at EB1 (Chidichimo, 2010) and no significant correlations at any lag between EBH and EB1 for 50-day low-pass filtered overturning stream functions (Chidichimo et al., 2010).
-There is reduced transport variability at EB1 compared to EBH, seen by (Chidichimo et al., 2010) and in our results (Fig. 8), which relates to different variances at periods shorter than 50 days (Chidichimo et al.,

-5 2010).
-Although we find similar variance in the lowest few modes at EBH and EB1, the reduced accuracy of mode decompositions (whether with M = 2 or M = 5) at EBH compared EB1 further substantiates that the variability at each station is fundamentally different and could not be described by westward propagating signals.
-A breakdown of coherent westward transport is easier to believe for signals with energy at multiple 10 modes, compared to signals with energy at low baroclinic modes.
+There is reduced transport variability at EB1 compared to EBH, seen by Chidichimo et al. (2010) and in our results (Fig. 8), which relates to different variances at periods shorter than 50 days (Chidichimo et al., 2010).
+Although we find similar variance in the lowest few modes at EBH and EB1, the reduced accuracy of mode decompositions (whether with M=2 or M = 5) at EBH compared to EB1 further substantiates that the variability at each station is fundamentally different and could not be described by westward propagating signals.
+A breakdown of coherent westward transport is easier to believe for signals with energy at multiple modes, compared to signals with energy at low baroclinic modes.

-A second limitation of Kanzow et al. (2010) is that the close proximity of the continental slope will interfere with a flat-bottomed modal response.
-With the EBH moorings located close to the bottom at multiple horizontal locations along the slope, it is unknown whether the unsampled water column above the shallowest sensor on EBH1

-- (for instance) would exhibit the same seasonal cycle as that measured at the same depth by moorings further east.
+A second limitation is that the close proximity of the continental slope will interfere with a flat-bottomed modal response.
+With the EBH moorings located close to the bottom at multiple horizontal locations along the slope, it is unknown whether the unsampled water column above the shallowest sensor on EBH1 (for instance) would exhibit the same seasonal cycle as that measured at the same depth by moorings further east.
 Near-coastal wind reversals typically lead to seasonal upwelling and downwelling that rely on proximity to the boundary.
-The presence of a quarter-period phase lag between wind stress curl and the seasonal cycle (Chidichimo et al., 2010) is consistent with a damped but linearly growing response driven by wind - forcing.
-The hint of upward propagation with a month-long phase delay compared to the 12-month long cycle suggests that the ocean response to wind-forcing is faster than the seasonal cycle of the wind forcing.
+The presence of a quarter-period phase lag between wind stress curl and the seasonal cycle (Chidichimo et al., 2010) is consistent with damped forcing by wind.
+The hint of upward phase propagation with a month-long phase delay compared to the 12-month long cycle suggests that the ocean response to wind-forcing is faster than the seasonal cycle of the wind forcing.
 Even if the apparent phase delay arises from vertical merging of moorings at different horizontal locations, the oceanic response still appears to occur much faster than the seasonal cycle in wind.
-The high mode-number - 25 content and lack of westward propagation further support the seasonal signal being a damped and forced response instead of a freely propagating feature.
+The high modenumber content and lack of westward propagation further support the seasonal signal being a damped and forced response instead of a freely propagating feature.